Skip to main content

 • The digital divide between lower-income families and higher-income families still exists, although access has risen for lower-income families.

-Here at Reading Rockets, we offer up Children and Digital Media: Rethinking Parent Roles in which we provide guidance in two areas in which technology can provide a good literacy boost.
+Here at Reading Rockets, we offer up Children and Digital Media: Rethinking Parent Roles in which we provide guidance in two areas in which technology can provide a good boost.
 This includes exposure to new words and learning more about interesting topics.
 We encourage parents to think about themselves as “media mentors” and to be an active participant in your child’s media use.

 About the Author